i want to advocate

 5. Participate in an Advocacy Day

-Bobby Jones CSF hosts advocacy days in Washington, DC that are attended by patients and families living with Chiari malformation, syringomyelia and related disorders.
+BJCSF hosts advocacy days in Washington, DC that are attended by patients and families living with Chiari malformation, syringomyelia and related disorders like Ehlers-Danlos syndrome and more.

-By attending an advocacy day in person, the stress of scheduling a meeting and crafting your ask is a little lower because it is often built into the day's events!
-Learn more about the unite@thehill here.
+By attending an advocacy day in person, the stress of scheduling a meeting and crafting your ask is a little lower because it is often built-in to the day's events!
+Our 2025 Advocacy Day will be a part of our 2025 Together We Thrive Summit.
+If you would like to attend the Advocacy Day, only, please contact Cathy directly.

 Plan Your Ask & Make it Happen!